Looking for an amazing appetizer dish using wonderful mushrooms and Italian sausage? Look no further!

 But, you can use smaller ones, as well.
 You’ll just have more (but smaller) stuffed mushies for serving!

 The ingredients for the sausage filling are Italian perfection.
 We love the addition of some vinegary cherry peppers.
-The tang and the touch of heat is the perfect compliment to the sausage.
+The tang and the touch of heat is the perfect complement to the sausage.

 Everything comes together in such a delicious way!